-Wexford Innovation, a division of Wexford Inc, focuses on six areas to collaborate with clients and their constituents (students, families, educators, other stakeholders) in creating innovative programs to meet critical needs and to develop resources to support the innovations.
+Wexford Inc focuses on collaboration with clients and their constituents (students, families, educators, and other stakeholders) to create innovative and evidence-based programs to meet critical needs and to develop resources to support the innovations.

-Wexford staff has over thirty years of experience in designing innovative projects with clients, to improve or transform professional development, distance/ blended learning, instructional programs for English Learners, STEM and integration of technologies, and educator effectiveness and compensation systems.
+Wexford staff has over three decades of experience in designing innovative projects with clients, to improve or transform professional development, distance/ blended learning, and instructional programs to increase equity and create an environment of excellence in teaching and student learning.

-Wexford has assisted clients in applying and receiving over $200 Million in funding from federal, state, regional, local governmental and private foundations.
-Among many others, Wexford has supported the development, evaluation and research of two Investment in Innovation Fund projects funded through the U.S. Department of Education.
+Wexford has assisted clients in applying for and receiving over $300 Million in funding from federal, state, regional, and local governmental sources, and private foundations.
+Funded projects have included grants for teacher development, distance learning, Magnet, GEARUP, arts integration, mental health, and school climate.

-Wexford ThinkTanks involve clients and their constituents in identifying critical needs and evidence-based and enhanced strategies to meet those needs.
-Typically in a series of ThinkTanks involving integrated or separate role groups, Wexford uses a variety of techniques including design-thinking (similar to the Stanford model) to do this collaborative planning.
+Wexford uses ThinkTanks to involve clients and their constituents in identifying critical needs and evidence-based and enhanced strategies to meet those needs.
+These ThinkTanks involve integrated or separate role groups, Wexford uses a variety of techniques including design-thinking for this collaborative planning.